 6. City Park

 City Park is a popular spot for weekend picnics and family outings.
-This spacious park offers ample green spaces, making it perfect for spreading out a blanket and enjoying a picnic.
+This spacious park offers ample green spaces, thus perfect for spreading a blanket and enjoying a picnic.
 City Park also features a small pond where visitors watch the ducks swim by.
 If you’re lucky, you might even spot some beautiful monkeys wandering around.

 Also, there are vendors selling snacks, fruits, and drinking water in and around this park.